jaredlknowlton81/LIOS---Opensource/README.md

 * verification
 * feedback

-Its basic cycle is:
+Its operational cycle is:

 Notice → Understand → Activate → Execute → Verify → Record → Continue

 For example:

-A new event occurs.
+New event

-Hermes notices it.

-It retrieves the relevant context.

-AI helps interpret the situation.

-An appropriate agent or tool is activated.

-An action occurs.

-The result is verified.
+   ↓
+Notice
+   ↓
+Retrieve context
+   ↓
+Interpret
+   ↓
+Choose capability
+   ↓
+Execute
+   ↓
+Verify
+   ↓
+Record outcome
+   ↓
+Continue

-The outcome is recorded.
+The distinction is important:

-The system waits until something changes again.

-That is the difference between an AI that gives advice and an intelligence system that can participate in an ongoing process.
+AI provides cognitive capability.
+Hermes provides operational continuity.

 ⸻

-7. Agents and Tools — Capability
+Agents and Tools — Capability

 Specialized agents and software tools provide the ability to do things.